 - Blends well with: Angelica Seed, Bergamot, Neroli, Orange, Petitgrain, Vetiver, and Ylang Ylang

-- According to Tisserand & Young: Angelica root is strong phototoxic essential oil.
+- According to Tisserand & Young: Angelica root is a strong phototoxic essential oil.
 Avoid the sun or artificial UV light for up to 12 hours after applying to exposed skin.
-Maximum dermal use: 0.8% to avoid phototoxicity
+Maximum dermal use: 0.8% to avoid phototoxicity.

 - Angelica Root could stimulate contractions if taken orally and it is advised to avoid use during pregnancy or while nursing.